 Lessons from Bethnal Green Weightlifting Club (Part 2 – Olympic Lifting)

-If you’re the kind of person that runs from a challenge, then Olympic lifting might not be your thing.
+If you’re the kind of person that runs from a challenge, then Olympic lifting, especially at BGWLC, might not be your thing.
 But if you like training hard, focussing on technique and committing to improvement then you might just find a training style and a sport that you’ll absolutely love.

 If you happen to be in London I can’t recommend Bethnal Green Weightlifting Club highly enough.
-And for the sake of full disclosure, after my initial sessions I’ve been with both the powerlifting and Olympic lifting clubs for the last three months.
+Solid coaches, good atmosphere and a space to train hard.